 Police officers and staff are often nervous about asking for help in dealing with stress and trauma, particularly if this could lead to them being taken off a role they enjoy.
-However, it is inevitable that stressful situations and traumatic incidents will occur and these may not be viewed, felt or experienced in the same way by everyone.
-Dealing with differences in response is an essential skill for supervisors.
-In policing, there is a cultural tendency to downplay personal danger and distress in front of colleagues and it is essential to recognise when this is happening.
-Without openness and acceptance of the reality, stress and trauma will cause sickness absence with a continuing trail of psychologically damaged officers and staff.
+However, it is inevitable that stressful situations and traumatic incidents will occur.
+It is important to recognise that these may not be viewed, felt or experienced in the same way by everyone.
+Planning should take place to deal with differences in responses.
+In policing, there is a cultural tendency to downplay personal danger and distress and it is essential to address this.
+Without openness and acceptance of the reality, stress and trauma will cause sickness absence in policing.
+Further, there will be a continuing trail of psychologically damaged officers and staff.
 On a more positive note, developing teams where stress and trauma are openly discussed can create increased opportunities for building resilience and learning.